NoisyCake/3x-ui_subscriptions_aggregator/README.md

 ---
 ## Running the Service

-Start everything via Docker: `docker compose up --build -d`.
+Start everything via Docker: `sudo docker compose up --build -d`.

 The final aggregated link will depend on the contents of your config file and your purposes:
 1. If there are only direct links or subscription links aren’t needed: `https://{SERVER_NAME}:{PORT}/{URL}/{SUB_NAME}`;